-- Kindly seek doctors help if symptoms persists.
+- Kindly seek doctors to help if symptoms persist.

 - Check with your doctor immediately if your baby is dehydrated, as dehydration leads to dangerous effects.
-Doctor may help you to determine the cause of the problem and treat it.
+A doctor may help you to determine the cause of the problem and treat it.

-- Make sure you have introduced each food separate and checked for allergies.
+- Make sure you have introduced each food separately and checked for allergies.

 - Avoid honey, milk, salt or sugar for babies below one year.